OctopusDeploy/docs/docs/how-to/troubleshoot-listening-tentacles.md

 If you have worked through this guide without success, it can be worthwhile to completely remove the Tentacle configuration, data, and working folders, and then reconfigure it from scratch.
 This can be done without any impact to the applications you have deployed.
 Learn about [manually uninstalling Tentacle](/docs/administration/tentacle-configuration-and-file-storage/manually-uninstall-tentacle.md).
 Working from a clean slate can sometimes expose the underlying problem.
 :::

-On this page:

-- Home in on the problem
-- Verify the Octopus and Tentacle services are running
-- Connect locally to the Tentacle
-- Connect from the Octopus Server
-- Tentacle ping
-- Check the listening IP address
-- Check for zombie child processes locking TCP ports
-- Check Tentacle service account permissions
-- Check Tentacle.exe load time
-- Schannel and TLS configuration mismatches
-- Error Messages

 ## Home in on the problem {#TroubleshootListeningTentacles-Homeinontheproblem}